pcarbo/varbvs/README.md

-_Note: this project is in development._
+_Note: this project is currently in development._

-#Variational inference for Bayesian variable selection---a library
+#Variational inference for Bayesian variable selection
-for MATLAB and R
+#A library for MATLAB and R

 ###Introduction